David Marshall (Singaporean politician): Early life

 Marshall was born on Selegie Road in British colonial Singapore as David Saul Mashal on 12 March 1908, the second child of seven to Baghdadi Jewish parents Saul Nassim and Flora Ezekiel Mashal (née Guston).
-His father, Saul, arrived in Singapore in 1900 from Baghdad after being insipired by the Jewish Manasseh Meyer's own trips to Singapore.
-He had initially left his wife, Flora, in Baghdad when he moved to Singapore, setting up a business at Change Alley; Saul typically sold things from the Middle East and India.
-Saul was a Sephardic Jew of Spanish descent from Mesopotamia.
+His father, Saul, arrived in Singapore in 1900 from Baghdad and established a business at Change Alley.
+Saul was a Sephardic Jew of Spanish descent from Ottoman Iraq.
+His business was financially successful, and he later brought his wife Flora over to Singapore.
+In 1920, his family name, originally Mashal, was anglicised to Marshall on the advice of a family doctor.